 Check our most detailed step-by-step photo tutorial for KNIT STITCH and another detailed step-by-step photo tutorial for PURL STITCH to master both first.
 Please remember the little trick to create a perfect selvage (attractive edge): ALWAYS SLIP the first stitch of every row and PURL the last stitch.
 You also need to know how to cast on and bind off.

-The other feature of stockinette stitch is that it curls on the edges (top & bottom) towards the smooth side.
-Some designers use this to create rolled cuffs on the sweaters or distinctive design for the hats.
-If you are planning to use it for an easy baby blanket knitting pattern, make sure you incorporate a garter stitch or seed stitch on the edges of your project to make it lie flat.
+If you are planning to use it for an easy baby blanket knitting pattern, make sure to incorporate a garter stitch or seed stitch on the edges of your project to make it lie flat.

 Simple Stockinette Stitch Washcloth

 Stockinette stitch is also great for creating an easy cotton dishcloth and washcloth for your kitchen and bathroom.
 Use neutral colors to blend with your existing decor or contrasting colors for a fun accent.